Aam Aadmi Party: Formation

-Funding

 On 26 November 2012, the formal launch day of the AAP, former law minister Shanti Bhushan donated ₹10 million to the party.
 Prashant Bhushan, his son, was a member of the party's National Executive Committee.
 The party raised ₹20 crore by November 2013 and received ₹18 crore in 2015 assembly polls.

-Initial period

 On 18 May 2013, a group of Indian Americans from 20 different cities in the US held a convention in Chicago and extended support to the AAP.
 The convention was attended by two AAP leaders, Kumar Vishwas and Yogendra Yadav, and Kejriwal addressed it via video conferencing.
 Aruna Roy and Medha Patkar, who had differences with Kejriwal on certain issues, supported him after his 15-day fast against inflated electricity bills.
 On 22 March 2014, the Janata Dal (Secular) party of Delhi announced it would merge with the Aam Aadmi Party, citing Kejriwal's tenure as Chief Minister of Delhi.
 Later two of the founders of the party, Prashant Bhushan and Yogendra Yadav, left the Aam Aadmi Party in 2017 and formed Swaraj Abhiyan.

-Protests

 On 23 March 2013, Kejriwal began an indefinite fast in an attempt to mobilise people against inflated power and electricity bills at a house in Sundar Nagri, a low-income group resettlement colony in North-East Delhi.
 During the protest, he urged Delhi citizens not to pay "inflated" water and electricity bills.
 The AAP also demanded an audit of power and electricity supply in Delhi by the Comptroller and Auditor General of India, something that was also supported by civil society groups like the National Alliance of People's Movement (NAPM).
 The AAP claimed that the protest gathered support from people in Delhi on a single day and more than people up to 28 March 2013.
 Anna Hazare urged Kejriwal to end the fast on 29 March and he did so on 6 April.

 On 10 June 2013, Kejriwal supported agitation by Delhi auto rickshaw drivers, who were protesting the Delhi government's ban on advertisements on auto rickshaws.
 Kejriwal claimed the government's ban was because the drivers supported his party and carried AAP's advertisements on their vehicles.
 He said that the AAP would put 10,000 advertisements on auto rickshaws as a protest.
 In retrospect, after Kejriwal had been elected and then resigned his position, a union representing the drivers expressed dissatisfaction, saying: "Arvind Kejriwal, who had won the elections because of the support of the auto drivers, has betrayed them by not fulfilling any of the promises made before the elections".
 On 22 April 2015, the AAP organised a rally in Delhi against a land acquisition bill.